wuhongyi/PKUXIADAQ/docs/en/_sources/README.rst.txt

 ..
    This project is licensed under the MIT License - see the LICENSE.md file for details

+If you use part of this software, please cite the following paper:

+- `A general-purpose digital data acquisition system (GDDAQ) at Peking University <https://doi.org/10.1016/j.nima.2020.164200>`_

 ..
 ..
 README.rst ends here